Acné : quelles sont les causes ?

 Severe acne (also called cystic acne):

-In cases of minor to medium acne, we most often speak of superficial inflammatory lesions (red acne pimples without pus or whitehead pimples containing pus).
+In cases of minor to medium acne, we most often speak of superficial inflammatory lesions (red acne spots without pus or white-headed spots containing pus).

-In cases of severe acne, we often observe the presence of red, painful and deep bumps.
+In cases of severe acne, we often see the presence of red, painful and deep bumps.

 What are the different causes of acne?